EL-Attention: Memory Efficient Lossless Attention for Generation: Proof for EL-Attention

 By leveraging the associative property of matrix multiplication, Equation~\ref{appendix.eq.multi-head-attention} and Equation~\ref{appendix.eq.el-attention} are interchangeable.

-Please note that some bias terms can be omitted for training a new model.
-Like the bias term $b_i^K$ only adds the same value for all positions that have been looked at, and $b_i^V$ contributes constant information, independent of query/key/value, to the output, because the sum of all elements in Prob$_i$'s last dimension is always one.
+Please note that some bias terms can be omitted when training a new model.
+Like the bias term $b_i^K$ that adding the same value for all attention positions, and $b_i^V$ that contributing constant information to the output, it is independent of query/key/value and the sum of all elements in Prob$_i$'s last dimension is always one.